 Users who depend on the keyboard alone for navigation purposes should know which element they are focusing on and the sequence of focus order of the interactive elements.
 Differently-abled users can get confused and even end up disoriented on the page if there is no logical, sequential order for these elements.

 It is especially challenging for users with low vision problems or motor disabilities who depend on a joystick for navigation purposes.

 The solution to this web accessibility issue ensures that users encounter information in focused order relevant to the content meaning while navigating through the content.
 And of course, the user should also be able to use the keyboard to navigate.

 Accessibility issue #6: Missing WAI-ARIA attributes

 Developers use the help of the Web Accessibility Initiative- Accessible Rich Internet Applications (WAI-ARIA) to build accessible interactive content like sliders, accordions, and drag-and-drops.
-However, if improperly implemented, there is the risk of these interactive content interfering with users who rely on speech instructions or screen readers for web navigation.
+However, if improperly implemented, there is the risk of this interactive content interfering with users who rely on speech instructions or screen readers for web navigation.

-Even dynamic content that suddenly appears on screen like confirmation, error, status, loading, and warning messages can cause issues for blind and visually impaired users.
+Even dynamic content that suddenly appears on the screen like confirmation, error, status, loading, and warning messages can cause issues for blind and visually impaired users.
 This is because the messages appear without any screen reader announcement.